Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Final thoughts: How to create a surefire Pinterest strategy for blog traffic

-Phew, this was a massive post!
-Thanks for following thorough, I’m happy you’re still with me!
+Thanks for following thorough, I’m happy you’re still with me.
 I hope you found helpful tips on how to build a Pinterest strategy for your blog here.

 - Use Pinterest like a search engine:

-Pinterest isn’t a social platform!
-Focus on your keywords and building meaningful, benefit-driven boards and pins. - Keep consistent on Pinterest:
+Pinterest isn’t a social platform.
+Focus on nailing your Pinterest keyword research and building meaningful, benefit-driven boards and pins. - Stay consistent on Pinterest:

-Publish new pins regularly and keep creating new ones for your old posts, too. - Save time with a scheduler:
+Publish new pins regularly and keep creating new ones for your old posts, too.
+Speed up your work with free tools like Canva and customizable Pinterest templates. - Save time with a scheduler:

 Start using a scheduler like Tailwind right now to double your results in a matter of weeks. - Stay patient:

-Give your Pinterest strategy plenty of time to take off.
-When it does, your results will ramp up.
+Give your Pinterest strategy enough time to take off.
+You should see real results in 2 to 4 months.
+Follow a consistent pinning schedule and your results will ramp up.